 5. Find out how you run best

 How you run and how far you run is completely up to you.
 For instance, you might want to treat your runs as a chance to be alone with your thoughts and work towards specific goals – or to connect with others and have some fun.
-Some people report using social distance running as a way to connect with a friend or family member during this strange time.
-Just because you’re two metres apart, it doesn’t mean that you can’t encourage and motivate one another.
+Some people report using running as a way to connect with friends and family, and it can be helpful to encourage and motivate one another.

 6. Don’t forget to stretch

 One of the most important things that you can do both before, and after, a run to enhance your performance, prevent injury and reduce stiffness the following day, is to make sure that you’ve stretched properly.
 Stretching before you set off will increase your flexibility and range of motion and help you to get the most out of your run, while stretching after a run will give your muscles a chance to warm down and help to prevent you from feeling too stiff later on.

 Runner’s World has published a helpful guide on how to stretch before and after a run – with videos showing you exactly how to perform each move.

 When you’re new to running, it’s best not to run everyday to allow your muscles a chance to recover.
 Consider going for a run 2-3 times a week to start with, while you build up your strength and stamina.
 Some experienced runners do run daily, but everyone is different and it’s not usually advised to jump from nothing to running everyday without building up to it.
 It’s important to listen to your body, know your limits and not overdo it – especially when you’re just starting out – it’s almost always better to get going at a slightly slower trajectory, if it means avoiding injuries and setbacks.

 Extra tips from an expert runner